 Alaska Flightseeing Tours

-Helicopters are also popular modes of transportation in Alaska, particularly for glacier landings.
-The Girdwood Glacier Sled Dog tour whisks eager guests to Punch Bowl Glacier for a two-hour flightseeing journey and visit to a sled dog summer training camp.
-In the Knik River Valley, take a Heli-Hiking Adventure that combines the thrill of a helicopter flight with an alpine hike.
+The Girdwood Glacier Sled Dog tour whisks guests to Punch Bowl Glacier for a two-hour flightseeing journey and visit to a sled dog summer training camp.
+You can enjoy similar excursions in Seward and outside of Anchorage.

 To get a true sense of the vastness of Alaska's wilderness and the remoteness of its rural communities, Arctic Circle flightseeing trips out of Fairbanks take you north across the Arctic Circle, the Yukon River, above remote rural communities, and in sight of the magnificent Brooks Range.